CPP-EVTOL/Autonomy/README.md

 Download and install VMWare from: <a href="https://livecsupomona-my.sharepoint.com/:u:/g/personal/rickramirez_cpp_edu/EauwsEtVC3ZIpcxP7PNTYyQBfk_FGKrOK8cS6195BIdhJQ?e=aO1hES">VMWare 17 Download</a>

 Download Ubuntu 22 from <a href="https://releases.ubuntu.com/jammy/ubuntu-22.04.4-desktop-amd64.iso">Ubuntu 22 Download</a>

 Download Ubuntu 20 from <a href="https://releases.ubuntu.com/focal/ubuntu-20.04.6-desktop-amd64.iso">Ubuntu 20 Download</a>

+** You should probably stick with Ubuntu 20 as the official PX4 guide recommends Ubuntu 18 or Ubuntu 20 **

 After installing VMWare, open it and select <b>Create a new Virtual Machine</b>